nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

  {: .callout}

-The [Jupyter qtconsole](https://jupyter.readthedocs.io/en/latest/index.html) is a developing environment that is optimised for interactive computing typical of scientific analyses.
+The [Jupyter qtconsole](https://jupyter.readthedocs.io/en/latest/index.html) is a developing environment that is optimized for interactive computing typical of scientific analyses.
 It provides lots of convenient commands and shortcuts for this.
 Different languages can used with this interface.
 In our case we will be using IPython.
 It provides us with  a convenient interface to the system shell